1SpatialGroupLtd/helm-charts/README-1sms.md

 Before installing the product, you must create the necessary users and schemas.
 The database locations, schema names, and passwords are needed to configure the helm charts.
 Please refer to [1SMS Database Creation][] for further information.

-### RabbitMQ and cert-manager

-The 1Spatial Management Suite leverages RabbitMQ for internal service communication.
-RabbitMQ is a reliable and mature messaging and streaming broker, known for its ease of deployment in cloud environments.

-For optimal performance, it is recommended to deploy RabbitMQ on the same cluster as the 1SMS components.
-Please follow the official RabbitMQ instructions for deployment [RabbitMQ Topology Operator][]

 ### Temporal